GrapeCity/DsExcel-Java/README.md

 * Select multiple worksheets.
 * Get special cells in a range.
 * Disable auto grouping for date/times in PivotTable.
-* Add more features for GrapeCity SpreadJS integration: cell buttons, radio and checkbox list cell type, etc.
+* Add more features for SpreadJS integration: cell buttons, radio and checkbox list cell type, etc.

 ## Fixed
 * PivotTable MergeLabel's merged area is incorrect.(DOCXLS-3181)